MSCI-245-342/hw-goodbooks/hw-instructions.md

 1. Add a method named `fans` to the Book model that returns a collection of users who have rated the book a 5.
 If there are no fans, the collection should be empty.
 Both an ActiveRecord_Relation and an Array are collections.
 Many ActiveRecord methods return a relation, and some, such as `find_by_sql` return an array.
 With either type of collection, it is possible to iterate through the results returned by your `fans` method and get `User` objects.

-1. Add a method named `favorite_book` to the User model that returns a user's favorite book based on their ratings such that a favorite book must be rated at least a 3.
-The item returned should be a Book object and not an ActiveRecord::Relation.
-If a user has no ratings, or no books rated 3 or above, return nil.
+1. Add a method named `favorite_books` to the User model that returns a collection of a user's favorite books.
+A user's favorite books are the books they have given the highest rating to such that a favorite book must be rated at least a 3.
+All of a user's favorite books will have the same rating, and it is the highest rating they've given a user.
+If a user has no ratings, or no books rated 3 or above, return an empty collection.
+See the explanation of a collection for the `fans` method above.

 1. Add a method named `books_in_common` to the User model that takes as input the id of another user and returns a collection of Book objects that both users have given ratings > 0 to.
 If the two users have no such books in common, return an empty collection.
 See the explanation of a collection for the `fans` method above.